Kitchen Divas

 Ingredients to make hamburger steaks with mushroom and onion gravy on the table.

-• Ground beef: 80/20 chuck is perfect.
-It's economical and the standard for burgers.
-It cooks up easily in a skillet without drying out.
+• Ground beef: For this hamburger steak and gravy recipe, I prefer using 80/20 chuck.
+It's economical and the standard for burgers and cooks up easily in a skillet without drying out.

-• Panko bread crumbs: Helps to hold in the natural fats and juices in the steak.
+• Panko bread crumbs: These help hold in the natural fats and juices in the steak and give it a bit of structure and volume.

-• Unsalted butter: Using unsalted butter helps you control the amount of sodium in the dish.
-If you use salted, just be sure to taste the gravy before you add salt.
+• Unsalted butter: I used unsalted butter, simply because it helps control the amount of sodium in the dish.
+If you use salted, just be sure to taste the gravy before you add any salt.

-• Flour: Will be used as the thickening agent for the onion gravy.
+• Flour: Just some all-purpose flour can do the trick.
+I used it as the thickening agent for the onion gravy.

-• Beef broth or beef stock: Adds more flavor to the rich, savory mushroom and onion gravy.
+• Beef broth or beef stock: I used beef broth to add more flavor to the rich, savory mushroom and onion gravy.

 The full ingredient list with quantities is in the recipe card at the end of the page.